learn-co-curriculum/booleans-ruby-readme/README.md

 * In Ruby there are three main boolean operators: `!` ("not"), `&&` ("and"), and `||` ("or").
 These are really methods, which means they have return values.
 So what do they return?
 Only `true` or `false`.
   * For an and (`&&`) to evaluate to true, both values of either side of the double ampersand must evaluate to true.
   * For an or (`||`) to evalute to true, only one value on either side of the double pipes must evaluate to true.
   * Finally, a not (`!`) reverses the logical state of its operand.
-If a condition is true, then `!` will make false and vice versa.
+If a condition is true, then `!` will make it false and vice versa.
 * Open up IRB and type the non-commented portions of the code below.
 Try and predict what the result will be before checking with the comments or IRB:

 ```ruby